-The table below sets forth information, as of December 31, 1997, with respect to the Company's estimated net proved reserves and the present value of estimated future net cash flows at such date, based on estimates by Miller & Lents.
+The table below sets forth information, as of December 31, 1997, with respect to the Company's estimated net proved reserves and the present value of estimated future net cash flows at such date, as estimated by Miller & Lents.
 Also see "Risk Factors -- Uncertainty of Estimates of Natural Gas and Oil Reserves."